 Candy melts (also called melting wafters) are pretty common – you can find them in the baking supply area, and they’re small, flat disks, typically sold by the bag – but I do think there are significant differences in quality depending on the brand of candy melts you buy.

 Wilton is by far the most common brand of candy melt, and they are sold in a variety of colors.
 This makes them a popular pick since you can buy the exact color you need and can get right to crafting your festive treats.
 Wilton makes things simple and easy.

 This recipe recommends using Wilton candy melts (or other brands that come in different colors) because it makes things simpler.

 However, I’ve not been impressed with the quality of Wilton candy melts and typically look for alternatives.
 If given the choice, I would highly recommend picking up Ghirardelli brand candy melts and using oil-based food coloring to get the look that you want.
-You could also use their bar chocolate or chocolate chips.
 These are my favorite candy melts to work with due to their superior quality and taste.
+You could also use their white bar chocolate or white chocolate chips.

 How to store cake pops

 These cake pops should be stored in a sealable container in the refrigerator, ideally in a single layer or separated by wax paper.

 Once prepared, cake pops can be stored in a sealed container in the refrigerator for up to one week.